tsoporan/tehorng/README.md

 have experience with Django and thus there is some terminology that is Django specific.

-1. `virtualenv tehorng_env --python=python2.7 --no-site-packages`
+1. `mkvirtualenv tehorng --python=python2.7`

-2. `cd tehorng_env/ && source bin/activate`
+2. `cd /where/ever/you/want/to/start/work`

 3. `git clone git@github.com:tsoporan/tehorng.git`

 4. `pip install -r requirements.txt`

-5. `touch .private-settings`

-6. `./manage.py syncdb`

-7. At the time of writing this produces the error:

-    `haystack.exceptions.MissingDependency: The 'xapian' backend requires the installation of 'xapian'.
-Please refer to the documentation.`

-    This is because we need the installation of xapian for xapian-haystack to work.
-Since this is in virtualenv we'll have to mimick this by copying over xapian from /usr/lib/python (this means you should have xapian and xapian-bindings installed system-wide)

-8. Once you have xapian and the bindings installed:

-    `cp /usr/lib/python2.7/site-packages/xapian/ -r ../lib/python2.7/site-packages`

-    At this point syncdb should work and you're up and running in a sane environment.
+5. `python manage.py syncdb`

-9. Remove the comment before the static serving line in urls.py and fire up runserver.
+6. Remove the comment before the static serving line in urls.py and fire up runserver.
 (We assume this is for development, the static serving is NOT adequate for a production environment)

-10. Squeeze and enjoy.
+7. Squeeze and enjoy.